safiullah069/JavaScript-By-Hitesh-/README.md

 # JavaScript--
-A Code Repository For JS Series By Hitesh Mian
+A Code Repository For JS Series
+Mian